mpetrovich/dash/DOCS.md

 ```
 Invokes `$callable` with a list of arguments.

-Note: Contrary to other curried methods, the curried version of this method
+Note: Contrary to other curried operations, the curried version of this operation
 accepts arguments in the same order as the original method.